Does the death penalty apply to teens?

 In 1982, the Supreme Court commented on the death penalty for juveniles: “Youth is more than chronological fact.
 It is a time and condition of life when a person may be most susceptible to influence and to psychological damage.”
 Eddings v.
 Oklahoma, 455 U.S. 104 (1982).

 A 5-4 decision from the Supreme Court in June, 2015 (Glossip v.
 Gross) upheld the use of certain drugs in executing an inmate on death row.
 Justice Breyer in a lengthy dissent wrote that long delays between death sentences and executions may themselves violate the Eighth Amendment.
 Innocent people have been executed.
 Death row exonerations are frequent and death sentences are imposed arbitrarily.
 He further commented that there was scant reason to believe the death penalty deterred murder and that the death penalty is unreliable.
-More than 150 prisoners sentenced to death since 1973 have been exonerated.
+More than 150 prisoners sentenced to death since 1973 have been exonerated by DNA or other evidence.
 This may pave the way to the eventual banning of the death penalty in the U.S.

 “The Death Penalty Debate” by Patricia Smith (New York Times Upfront news magazine for teens, April 18, 2011):